-Find out more about the SM9000's black frame insertion feature here.
+Find out more about the black frame insertion feature here.

-The LG SM9000 has an optional motion interpolation feature.
-This feature can be used to increase the frame rate as high as 120 fps, which reduces stutter but causes an effect known as the Soap Opera Effect, which some people don't like.
-This TV has a decent motion interpolation feature, and even busy scenes are very smooth.
-When there is too much action, though, the TV will sometimes stop interpolating, causing a sudden jolt in motion due to the sudden change in frame rate.
+The LG 55SM9000PUA has an optional motion interpolation feature.
+This feature can be used to increase the frame rate as high as 120 fps, known as the Soap Opera Effect, which some people don't like.
+The motion interpolation feature is decent, and even busy scenes are very smooth.
+When there's too much action the TV sometimes stops interpolating, causing artifacts.

-Find out more about the SM9000's motion interpolation feature here.
+Find out more about the motion interpolation feature here.

-Due to the relatively fast response time of the SM9000, there is some stutter when watching 24p content, like movies.
+Due to the relatively fast response time of the LG 55SM9000PUA, there's some stutter when watching 24p content, as each frame is held on longer.
 The amount of stutter can be reduced by enabling the motion interpolation feature or the black frame insertion feature.

-The LG SM9000 can remove judder from any source, which is great.
-To enable the TV's judder removal feature, simply enable Real Cinema from the Picture Mode Settings menu.
+This TV can remove judder from any source, which is great.
+To remove judder, simply enable Real Cinema from the Picture Mode Settings menu.

 Update 07/27/2020: Updated the firmware and retested the VRR range.